Analysis | Sony’s Optimism on Profits Looks Pretty Pessimistic

 Each company has its own individual areas of weakness, which collectively point to a worsening picture for the sector.
 At Sony, the games, consumer electronics, and movies businesses are all to blame for revenue expectations of just 8.4 trillion yen, 2% lower than its July estimate.

+One consolation is that Sony’s image sensors, used in high-end smartphones, will help the components division bring in 5% more revenue for the year than previously expected.
+Sony raised its profit outlook for the image sensor business by 38%, helping drive the stock to its biggest gain in three months.

-Sony’s games unit is the major culprit.
+Sony’s games unit is the major culprit for the poor sales outlook.
 September-quarter revenue in this division dropped 17% due to a fall in demand for both PlayStation 4 hardware and software.
 The subscription PS Plus business was its only bright spot.

 At LG Electronics, the smartphone division was the major weakness yet the company also said that “uncertainties of overseas markets” would weigh on its home appliances and air solutions unit — which accounts for a third of revenue.
 Auto electronics components demand will also decline, it said.